A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 2. Skip the missed dose if it's almost time for the next dose: If it is close to the time for your next scheduled dose, skip the missed dose and continue with your regular dosing schedule.
 Do not double the dose to make up for the missed one.

-3. Do not take extra doses: Avoid taking extra doses of Neurontin to compensate for the missed dose.
+3. Do not take extra doses: Avoid taking extra doses of Gabapentin to compensate for the missed dose.
 Taking more than the prescribed amount can increase the risk of side effects without providing additional benefit.

 top page